mpiecko/PMWDJsonRequestBundle/README.md

 PMWDJsonRequestBundle
 =====================

-A Symfony Bundle that moves JSON data inside request body to the request parameter bag
+A Symfony Bundle that moves JSON from request body to the request parameter bag